McLaren MCL36: Assessment and characteristics

 Both drivers stated that the MCL36 did not suit their driving style or provide the characteristics they thought desirable in a racing car.
 Norris said that braking and cornering could be inconsistent, even from corner to corner and that the car did not perform consistently across different circuits.
 This inconsistency was primarily attributed to an aerodynamically weak front end, particularly noticeable in slow-speed corners.
-Mark Hughes said that that the MCL36 "lacked entry stability but could still suffer mid-corner understeer".
+Mark Hughes said that the MCL36 "lacked entry stability but could still suffer mid-corner understeer".
 The car did have sufficient pace to challenge the Alpine A522 for fourth place in the WCC, but ultimately lost, a result partly attributed to Ricciardo's persistent struggles with McLaren cars.

 The MCL36 did appear to be aerodynamically efficient at tracks with lower downforce requirements and experienced very little porpoising.
 During set-up, there was typically a trade-off between high downforce and balance, with balance being sacrificed to achieve better laptimes with higher downforce settings.
 The car generally seemed competitive over a single lap in qualifying, but suffered over the course of a full race distance.
 This was largely credited to the car's effectiveness in heating the Pirelli tyres to their operating window, tempered by its difficulty to preserve them over longer distances.
 Key said he "could write a book" on the MCL36's tyre difficulties, which largely arose because the front tyres were heated very quickly: a useful trait in qualifying, it meant they degraded quickly over a race distance and complicated set-up.

 The car suffered only five retirements over the course of the season, completing 91.96% of the scheduled distance, making it the third most reliable car in the 2022 season.

+McLaren Racing CEO Zak Brown later stated that the disappointing French Grand Prix upgrade package would serve as catalyst for restructuring McLaren's technical team in 2023, which produced a major in-season overhaul of the MCL60 and returned McLaren to competitive form.

+Later use

+The MCL36 was run in private tests at Circuit Paul Ricard by McLaren in February 2024, driven by Piastri and 2024 reserve driver Ryō Hirakawa.
+Later the same month, the MCL36 was tested at the Circuit de Barcelona-Catalunya by Norris, Piastri, and McLaren test drivers Will Stevens and Oliver Turvey.
+In March, the car was tested at the Imola Circuit by Piastri and Hirakawa.
+In September, it was run at the Red Bull Ring in a private test for Gabriel Bortoleto, a McLaren development driver competing in Formula 2.
+Later the same month, McLaren ran a multi-day test at Silverstone in which Brown drove an MCL35M and O'Ward drove an MCL36.
+Hirakawa and former AlphaTauri driver Nyck de Vries tested the car at Circuit Paul Ricard in November.